BhattAyush17/BhattAyush17/README.md

 - Strong foundation in Python, C++, and modern ML frameworks.
 - Love exploring new algorithms and staying updated with AI research.
 - Focused on making data science accessible and impactful.
+- Enjoys exploring and learning about ML and data driven projects and concepts.
 - Always open to collaboration on cool projects and innovative solutions.

 ---